RAF Langham: Current use

 The station was purchased by Bernard Matthews Ltd, who constructed turkey sheds on the runways.
 This has preserved large sections of the runways.

 A small aircraft repair and maintenance facility is based in buildings to the south side of the airfield, and uses the southern perimeter track and adjacent grass area for flying operations.

 Surviving buildings on the site include the control tower and a dome trainer building used for the instruction of ground-to-air anti-aircraft gunnery.
-Langham Dome, which sits on the edge of the former base, is one of only six remaining training domes in the United Kingdom and was built in 1942.
-Film of enemy planes was projected onto its walls for target practice.
-The structure has been restored and a museum installed following grants from English Heritage and the Heritage Lottery Fund.
-On 17 May 2015 a documentary about the dome, entitled The Dome: A Secret of World War II, narrated by Stephen Fry, was broadcast by BBC One.
+Langham Dome, which sits on the edge of the former base, is one of only a half dozen such sites surviving in the United Kingdom.
+It was built in 1942.
+Film of enemy aircraft was projected onto its walls for target practice.
+The structure has been restored and a museum installed with funding from English Heritage and the National Heritage Lottery Fund.
+In 2015 a documentary about the dome was broadcast by BBC One.